-If House Bill 409 becomes a law in Kentucky, drivers in the state will have to be extra careful.
+If House Bill 409 becomes a law in Kentucky, drivers in the state will have to be extra careful as the new Kentucky law would legalize parking coal trucks in the road.
 The proposal would make it legal for coal drivers to stop, in the middle of the road, for up to an hour while unloading cargo.
 For an additional fee, coal trucks would be permitted to stop traffic for up to four hours – effectively closing some rural roads.

-If passed, this law would make it easier to clear the coal industry of liability, in many circumstances, in car accidents involving parked coal trucks.
+If passed, this law would make it easier to clear the coal industry of liability, in many circumstances, in car accidents involving parking coal trucks in the road.

 And there are accidents.